 33.60%

-We analyzed the database of children’s and young adult picture books, regularly updated by CCBC, to look at how the number and share of Hispanic & Latine authors changed over the last several years.
+We analyzed the database of children’s and young adult picture books, regularly updated by CCBC, to look at how the number and share of Hispanic & Latino authors changed over the last several years.
 This report is the extension of our study on picture book characters published last year.

-Latine & Hispanic authors are the second most frequent minority group in children and YA picture book category, after Black authors.
+Latino & Hispanic authors are the second most frequent minority group in children and YA picture book category, after Black authors.

 Year